-I don’t talk about this subject much, though it is very near and dear to my heart.
+My Thoughts on Adoption.
+I don’t talk about this subject much.
+Adoption is very near and dear to my heart.
 I love children.
 I have always loved children…if my sanity could handle it, I would’ve had a dozen.
-Since my body couldn’t handle birthing anymore babies, the Lord took us a step further.
+Since my body couldn’t handle birthing any more babies, the Lord took us a step further.

 He planted in my heart, as a child, this fascination with Africa and an intense love of children.
 I’m not sure why because it isn’t something that was talked about at home or my church.
 I learned about it in school, but it was a passing thing.
 I can only explain the love of this country by the Lord laying it on my heart.
 Well, whatcha gonna do when you are 9, seriously LOL.

 Fast forward several years and the Lord blessed me with an amazing man.
 A man who only wanted one or two children.
 My thoughts, 4 or more LOL.
 We were not on the same page.
 We had our first, then our second and we both felt our family wasn’t complete so we had a third.
-My body just about gave out during the birth of number one and three, so we chose to take matters into our own hands and play God, so we permanently chose to fix this issue to where we couldn’t have anymore kiddoes.
+My body just about gave out during the birth of number one and three, so we chose to take matters into our own hands and play God, so we permanently decided to fix this issue to where we couldn’t have any more kiddos.

-You only have to ask me once and I was on it like white on rice.
-We, originally chose, Korea because they had a stipulation where, if we couldn’t travel, we could arrange for an escort.
+You only have to ask me once, and I was on it like white on rice.
+We, initially chose, Korea because they had a stipulation where, if we couldn’t travel, we could arrange for an escort.
 Sounded fantastic.
 Korea, however, had some pretty strict rules…first and foremost, we already had too many kids in our home.
 We stopped, dead in our tracks.
 I was heartbroken.
-We turned to Africa, because there is no limit as to how many kids we could have.
+We turned to Africa because there is no limit as to how many kids we could have.
 Cost got in the way.

 …..to be continued…..